swiftlang/swift-testing/Sources/Testing/Testing.docc/AddingTags.md

 See https://swift.org/CONTRIBUTORS.txt for Swift project authors -->

-Use tags to provide semantic information you can access from other tests and test targets.
+Use tags to provide semantic information for organization, filtering, and customizing appearances.

 ## Overview